655 West Baltimore St. BRB 5-025

 Nagode, DA, Tang AH, Karson, MA, Klugmann, M, Alger BE (2011) Optogenetic release of ACh induces rhythmic bursts of perisomatic IPSCs in hippocampus.
 PLoS ONE 6:e27691.
 PMCID: PMC3218010

 Tang AH, Karson MA, Nagode DA, McIntosh JM, Uebele VN, Renger JJ, Klugmann M, Milner TA, Alger BE (2011) Nerve terminal nAChRs initiate quantal GABA release from perisomatic interneurons by activating axonal T-type (Cav3) Ca2+ channels and Ca2+ release from stores.
-J Neurosci 31:13546-13561.
+Journal of Neuroscience.
+31:13546-13561.
 PMCID: PMC3353409

 Karson MA, Tang AH, Milner TA, Alger BE (2009) Synaptic cross talk between perisomatic-targeting interneuron classes expressing cholecystokinin and parvalbumin in hippocampus.
-J Neurosci 29:4140-54.
+Journal of Neuroscence.
+29:4140-54.
 PMCID: PMC2853357

 Reich CG, Mohammadi M, Alger BE (2008) Endocannabinoid modulation of responses in multiple-trial trace and delay fear conditioning.
 J Psychopharmacol (Feb 2008; ePUB on-line) 22:769-77.
 PMCID: PMC2906780